hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 >

-## Quality control
+# Quality control

 _**Goals:**_

  - _To **filter the data to only include true cells that are of high quality**, so that when we cluster our cells it is easier to identify distinct cell type populations_
  - _To **identify any failed samples** and either try to salvage the data or remove from analysis, in addition to, trying to understand why the sample failed_

-### Sequencing read quality
+## Sequencing read quality
 A first step in quality assessment of data is to evaluate some key sequence read metrics which can help identify technical artifacts and ensure robust downstream analyses.
 Some examples of these include:

-Read Quality Scores: Evaluate the accuracy of base calling across sequences (e.g., average Phred score).
+* **Mean Reads per Cell**: the total number of sequenced reads divided by the number of cells.
+10X recommends a minimum of 20,000 read pairs per cell.
+* **Valid Barcodes**: shows the fraction of reads with barcodes that match the inclusion list after barcode correction.
+Low valid barcodes (<75%) may indicate sequencing issues or sample/library preparation issues.
-Mapping Rate: The percentage of reads that align successfully to the reference genome or transcriptome.
+* **Mapping Rate**: The percentage of reads that align successfully to the transcriptome.
+Overall, we would like the reads mapped to the genome to be high (for example, >85% for mouse or human), but could vary depending on the species.
-Fraction of Mitochondrial Reads: High mitochondrial reads may indicate stressed or dying cells.
-Number of Genes Detected: Measures transcriptome coverage per cell, reflecting library complexity.
-Number of UMIs (Unique Molecular Identifiers) per Cell: Indicates the number of unique RNA molecules captured.
-Fraction of Reads in Cells: Assesses how many reads are assigned to real cells versus background or empty droplets.
-Duplicate Reads: Percentage of PCR or sequencing duplicates removed, indicating library diversity.
+     * Intergenic reads should be low.
+Intronic reads can be higher when the sample is prepared from nuclei or cells with high-level of intron retention (i.e. neutrophils)
+* **Fraction Reads in Cells**: shows the fraction of valid-barcode, confidently-mapped reads with cell-associated barcodes.
+Lower percentages (< 70%) indicate that a high level of ambient RNA partitioned into all (cell-containing and non-cell-containing) GEMs.

+### Barcode rank plot

+The barcode rank plot is **an important visualization which shows the distribution of UMI counts in barcodes**.
+All detected barcodes are plotted in decreasing order of the number of UMIs associated with that particular barcode.
+The **shape of these plots** can indicate a few different things about the sample:

+* Typical: Clear cliff and knee with separation between cells and background.
+* Heterogeneous: Bimodal plot with 2 cliffs and knees, with a clear divide between cells and background.
+* Compromised: Round curve with a steep drop-off at the end whih indicated low quality due to many factors.
+* Compromised: Defined cliff and knee, but with few barcodes detected could be due to inaccurate cell count or clogging.

 <p align="center">
 <img src="img/barcode_rank_plot.png" width="500">